News & Updates

 The Safe Drinking Water Act (SDWA) is the federal law that governs the quality of drinking water in the United States.
 Under the SDWA, the U.S. Environmental Protection Agency (EPA) sets standards for drinking water quality and oversees state compliance with those standards.

 Yes, almost all of the water pumped into the BWS water distribution system is chlorinated.
 Because the distribution system is interconnected, waters from chlorinated sources can mix with unchlorinated supplies.
 Small amounts of chlorine in the water may be found most everywhere on Oahu.
-Concentrations can range from zero to 0.15 milligrams per liter (ppm) of chlorine throughout the water system.
+Concentrations can range from 0.1 to 0.5 milligrams per liter (ppm) of chlorine throughout the water system.
 Since excessive amounts of chlorine can affect the taste and odor of drinking water, the BWS adds only what is needed to keep disease-causing bacteria from contaminating our water supply.

 If you experience a strong chlorine smell or taste in your water, contact the BWS Microbiological Laboratory at (808) 748-5850.